-Because the translation of the boundary clause (quoted by Hooke (1990)) uses the word "from" rather than "along", this would seem to indicate that the dyke stopped some distance short of the Stour, perhaps near the junction of the present-day Hyperion Road and Vicarage
+Because the boundary clause (as translated by Hooke, 1990) uses the word "from" rather than "along", this would seem to indicate that the dyke stopped some distance short of the Stour, perhaps near the junction of the present-day Hyperion Road and Vicarage Road (see photograph 16), where the Wollaston ridge gives way to Dividale Comon and the stream valley of the Dividale Brook.
+The former is now farmland and the latter is hidden behind the houses on the western side of Kingsway.